Himalayan fossil hoax: Consequences

 The Panjab University Vice Chancellor Ram Prakash Bambah issued Gupta's suspension order in February 1991.
 As Triloki Nath Kapoor soon replaced Bambah, Gupta was reinstated in January 1992.
 That year, the University Grants Commission of India stopped its funding to Gupta, and Nature reported a note of disappointment over Gupta's reinstallation, calling it an "Indian rope trick".
 The resurgent controversy compelled Kapoor for a proper action.
 The affair was investigated in an official inquiry led by Man Mohan Singh Gujral, the retired Chief Justice of the Sikkim High Court.
 The inquiry started in February 1992 and lasted two years with the final report submitted in April 1994.
 Gupta could not make any evidential rebuttal, resorting to lame pretexts such as claiming that he did not have a good memory of his field research and never kept field notes.
 The verdict found Gupta guilty of all charges including data recycling, plagiarism, concocting research locations and conning other scientists.
 Panjab University imposed three penalties on Gupta: (1) he was officially reprimanded; (2) he was debarred from administrative positions, his becoming a dean which was due that year was stayed; and (3) his annual increments of salary were ceased.
 In 1993, the UGC had rescinded Gupta's department from the status of the Centre of Advanced Study in Palaeontology and Himalayan Geology.

 Gupta's dismissal from the Punjab University was discussed by the Syndicate meeting on 30 June 1994, but no decision was made and the case was deferred to the Senate.
 The Senate meeting on 24 September made a majority decision, 50 out of 55, that Gupta was not to be discharged; only five were in favour of a dismissal.
 Gupta was however restricted from teaching palaeontology, and was assigned a course in environmental and ground water geology.
 He was allowed to continue supervising research students.
 Pressured by the academic community and public outcries, the university once again brought back Gupta's expulsion case in 1996.
 When Gupta knew his case was coming up in a special meeting of the Senate to be held on 17 March, he submitted a letter of resignation for voluntary retirement on 1 March.
 He requested cancellation of the Senate meeting.
-However, Kocheril Raman Narayanan, then Vice President of India and Chancellor of the university, pushed on for the Senate meeting to uphold the integrity of the university.
-Learning of this insistence, Gupta submitted application for reversal of his resignation three days before the meeting and went to the Punjab and Haryana High Court seeking protection from the outcomes of the Senate meeting.
+However, K. R. Narayanan, then Vice President of India and ex-officio Chancellor of the university, pushed on for the Senate meeting to uphold the integrity of the university.
+Learning of this insistence, Gupta submitted an application for reversal of his resignation three days before the meeting and went to the Punjab and Haryana High Court seeking protection from the outcomes of the Senate meeting.
 The court made a notification to the university not to exercise further retribution on Gupta.
 Having no other option, the Senate decided to accept the resignation letter upon which Gupta took it to the court as he had already revoked that resignation.
 Gupta won the court case and continued his academic duties.